Stock Car Pro Series: 2020s

 In 2020, Toyota Gazoo Racing entered alongside Chevrolet, fielding a regulation version of their Toyota Corolla, which received a facelift in 2021.
 The season also saw a return to a monocoque chassis, replacing the tubular chassis used since 2000.
 On 12 December 2022, Vicar and Pirelli announced that they would not be renewing their contract and that from 2023 onward, Stock Car, Stock Series, and the F4 Brazil Championship will be supplied exclusively by Hankook.

+In 2025, the series will switch to a Crossover SUV-based formula.
+A decision based on Brazilian passenger vehicle sales, the Chevrolet Tracker and Toyota Corolla Cross will replace the existing cars whilst Mitsubishi will return to the category with the Eclipse Cross.

+Special races

+In 1982, the Stock Car held two non-points races at Autodromo do Estoril in Portugal.

+The Corrida do Milhão (Million Race) was a special race with a prize pool of R$1 million, held in 2008 and from 2010 to 2020.

+The Corrida de Duplas (Dual Race) was a two-driver race held from 2014 to 2016, and later in 2018 and 2022.
+Guest drivers included Jacques Villeneuve, Vitantonio Liuzzi, Jaime Alguersuari, Mark Winterbottom, Oliver Jarvis, António Félix da Costa, Álvaro Parente, Filipe Albuquerque, Jeroen Bleekemolen, Maxime Martin, Laurens Vanthoor and Néstor Girolami.

+The series has raced at street circuits in Salvador, Ribeirão Preto and currently Belo Horizonte, as was as the Rio de Janeiro/Galeão International Airport.
+It has also raced multiple times at the Autódromo Juan y Oscar Gálvez in Argentina, and once at the Autódromo Víctor Borrat Fabini in Uruguay.

-Support races
+Support series

 Created in 1992, the Brazilian Formula Chevrolet was the Series' main support category.
 It used the same chassis as Formula Opel until 1994, subsequently switching to a Techspeed chassis until 2002, which was the same year the category was retired.

 The Stock Car Light second tier was created in 1993, and reformulated in 2008 to become the Copa Vicar.
 After a merger with Pick-up Racing Brasil, the Copa Chevrolet Montana was established and standardized around the Chevrolet Montana model.
 Pick-up Racing Brasil was a category created in 2001 but only became part of the Stock Car Brasil programme until 2006.

 The Stock Car Jr. third tier was created in 2006.
 It was intended for young and amateur drivers moving from Kart racing.
 In 2010 the category was replaced with the Mini Challenge Brasil.
 After three seasons it was cancelled.